michaelrommel/nvim-silicon/README.md

 	--         ":t"
 	--     )
 	-- end,

+    -- how to deal with the clipboard on WSL2
+	-- possible values are: never, always, auto wslclipboard = nil,
+    -- what to do with the temporary screenshot image file when using the Windows -- clipboard from WSL2, possible values are: keep, delete wslclipboardcopy = nil,
 	-- the silicon command, put an absolute location here, if the -- command is not in your ${PATH}
 	command = "silicon",